Michnux/mesh2pc/README.md

 ## Description of the Analytic:

-Generates a difference Point Cloud, from a Point Cloud to a reference (that can be a Point Cloud or onother 3d format)
+Generates a sampled Point Cloud (.las), from a mesh file (.obj or other formats)

 ## Inputs:

-The PointCloud (.las)
-The reference (.las)
+The mesh file (.obj, .glb)

 ## Parameters:

-Min: Min distance to display in the Difference Point Cloud
-Max: Max distance to display in the Difference Point Cloud
+Number of points (Default: 500 000)

 ## Outputs:

-A difference Point Cloud (.las)
+A sampled Point Cloud (.las)

 ## Analytics creation